jupyter-book/jupyter-book/docs/start/overview.md

 ## Book content

-The markdown and ipynb files in your folder make up your book's content.
+The Markdown and ipynb files in your folder make up your book's content.
 Some content files for the demo book are shown below:

 ```bash